On this page

 See Customize email notifications > Use app context.

-App intent links are used to signal intent to access an application.
-These links are protocol-specific endpoints that you can use to initiate a sign-in flow to an application.
+App intent links are used to signal intent to access an app.
+These links are protocol-specific endpoints that you can use to initiate a sign-in flow to an app.
 Both Identity Provider and Service Provider initiated flows are supported.

 Then, Identity Engine evaluates the Global Session Policy, authentication policy, and all other policies relevant to the sign-in experience.
-Since each app intent link is responsible for hosting the sign-in experience on Identity Engine, they share a common app intent link rate limit bucket/group similar to what exists for the centralized sign-in page on Classic Engine.
+Each app intent link is responsible for hosting the sign-in experience on Identity Engine.
+Because of this, they share a common app intent link rate limit bucket/group similar to what exists for the centralized sign-in page on Classic Engine.

 Authentication policies